ROCm/rocDecode/docs/how-to/using-rocDecode-video-decoder.rst

     viddec.SetReconfigParams(&reconfig_params);

-In the decode loop, the demultiplexed video stream is passed to ``DecodeFrame``.
+In the decode loop, the demultiplexed coded picture is passed to ``DecodeFrame``.
 Once the frame is decoded and processed, it is released with ``ReleaseFrame``.